 Those buildings outlined in orange in the photo above no longer exist, and soon the arena below will replace them:

 The rendering shows the new Main Street frontage.
 I commend Populous, the architectural firm, for providing windows and natural light to side that will face Evansville’s historic commercial street, but I remain unconvinced that this was still the best decision for locating this arena.
 It’s a great site for the sake of integrating the arena with downtown, but not so great in terms of what has been lost in Evansville’s older built environment.
-But the decision seems predicated upon the assumption that a giant sports venue—and all the foot traffic it creates for its events—will help breathe life into the other blocks of Evansville’s old commercial corridor.
+But the decision seems predicated upon the assumption that a giant sports venue—and all the foot traffic it creates for its events—will help breathe life into the other blocks of Evansville’s old commercial corridor, with those long dormant 19th century microbuildings.
 That’s false assumption number one, which I analyzed at length in Part II of this three-part post.
-The City had to sacrifice one full block of the older architecture to free up the space for the arena, and this economic development strategy rests on the second and final false assumption: that small historic commercial buildings are stranded without a purpose or niche unless visually integrated with a larger attraction upon which they depend, almost parasitically.
+The City had to sacrifice one full block of the older architecture to free up the space for the arena, and this economic development strategy rests on the second and final false assumption: that historic commercial buildings (the microbuildings in question) are stranded without a purpose or niche unless visually integrated with a larger attraction upon which they depend, almost parasitically.

 If Memphis and New Orleans—the two cities mentioned in the previous post—are any indication, the Evansville arena will have a limited impact on other downtown development.
 While it won’t likely hurt the downtown’s activity level, it also won’t contribute the catalyzing effect that the city leaders desire.
 As far as the scale and pace of downtowns go, it’s an oddity.
 It doesn’t really fit in with the rhythms of commuting workers, servers at the lunch counters, or the few who claim downtown as their home.
 It operates on a different scale and schedule completely.
 So do the city’s other main attractions, such as the casino and its cluster of hotels/restaurants that sit on the opposite end of Main Street, along the Ohio River.
 Let’s review one of those other mega-destinations briefly.